 Typical HPLC bonded phases (C8, C18, NH2 etc) are made with siloxane (Si-O-Si-C) bonds which are prone to hydrolysis.
 The oxygen in the this link is the weak point where the bonded phase is cleaved off the particle.
 Silicon-Carbon bonds (available only on Cogent TYPE-C™ columns) are much more stable and resistant to hydrolysis and is […]

-A poster was presented at the Metabolimics Society meeting in Amsterdam, June 2010 on a powerful way of profiling metabolites.
-Below is the introduction from the poster or you can download and view the entire poster by clicking on the link below.
-INTRODUCTION: A tandem liquid chromatography (LC) setup has been developed to analyze a […]
+Hydrophilic and Hydrophobic Molecules In a Single Line Injection Presented at the Metabolomics Society meeting in Amsterdam, June 2010; below is the introduction from the poster or you can download and view the entire poster by clicking on the link below.
+INTRODUCTION: A tandem liquid chromatography (LC) setup has been developed to analyze a larger […]

 When using a gradient method with the Cogent Diamond Hydride™ column, an inconsistent baseline may be observed in some instances.
 The following are some possible causes of the issue along with suggestions to fix it.
 1. Is the mobile phase filtered before use on the instrument?
 A 0.45µm nylon membrane filter with vacuum filtration is […]